chef/chef-client-docs/content/licensing/troubleshoot_licensing_issues.md

 - Restore the `licenses.yaml` file to its original state or ensure it has the latest supported file format version.

-## License File Contents are Corrupted
+## License file contents are corrupted

 Corruption of the `$HOME/.chef/licenses.yaml` file (where Chef licensing data is stored) can result in errors.